 - People who want to be part of helping to make some or all of the above happen, sooner rather than later

-The month-long festival is broken down into four themes: PLAY, INSPIRE, COMMUNITY and LEADERSHIP.
+The month-long festival was broken down into four themes: PLAY, INSPIRE, COMMUNITY and LEADERSHIP.

-Each theme focuses on different groups of people and has clear ways for attendees to get more involved and take next steps in developing their understanding of how to join local communities.
+Each theme focused on different groups of people and had clear ways for attendees to get more involved and take next steps in developing their understanding of how to join local communities.

 DIDFest is For Women, Men, Kids, Parents, Teachers, Business Leaders… there is something for everyone!

-All confirmed DIDFest events between March 8th – April 7th are listed here
+All confirmed DIDFest events between March 8th – April 7th listed here